drodz11/colors-of-ozu/pages/about.md

 These tools are all free and open-source.
 FFmpeg perhaps carries the steepest learning curve in that its use requires familiarity with the command-line and knowledge of FFmpeg structure and syntax.
 Alternatively, ImageJ, a GUI-based image analysis application developed by the National Institute of Health, has a multitude of functionalities, options, and settings which may not be immediately intuitive to novice users.
 Information and resources related to using these tools can be found in the "Resources & Learning Tools" section at the bottom of this page.

-### Extracting a series of stills from a digital video file
+### Extracting a series of stills or "slices" from a digital video file

 A number of methods exist for transforming a digital video file into a series of still images.
 As Ferguson describes in ["Digital Surrealism"](http://www.digitalhumanities.org/dhq/vol/11/1/000276/000276.html), the Export feature built into the Quicktime Media Player (native to Mac OSX) can accomplish this in a fairly straightforward way.
 Similarly, Mark Sample's ["Sample Reality"](https://www.samplereality.com/) blog provides helpful [step-by-step instructions](https://www.samplereality.com/2017/11/15/image-analysis/) for the same procedure using the VLC media player.